Drug Diversion Program in Tasmania

 A DTO will include conditions to help an offender achieve abstinence from drugs and to help prevent future offences.
 It will include a prison sentence which will be put on hold for the time that the offender is complying with the DTO.
-If the offender no longer meets the conditions of the DTO then the Court can activate that prison sentence.
+If the offender no longer meets the conditions of the DTO then the court can activate that prison sentence.

 There is no time limit to complete the DTO but they will usually run for between 18 and 24 months.
-It must be reviewed by the Magistrate after 24 months, whether it has been completed or not.
-It is divided into 3 phases, the stabilisation, the consolidation and the re-integration phase.
+It must be reviewed by the magistrate after 24 months, whether it has been completed or not.
+It is divided into three phases, the stabilisation, the consolidation and the re-integration phase.
 There is also no set time frame to complete each phase and progression through the phases depends on how long it takes the offender to satisfactorily complete each of them.

-The Magistrate will review the progress of an offender through regular court appearances.
-The Court Diversion Officer (CDO) will work with the offender to make sure they are complying with the program and will provide progress reports to the Magistrate at each review.
+The magistrate will review the progress of an offender through regular court appearances.
+The Court Diversion Officer (CDO) will work with the offender to make sure they are complying with the program and will provide progress reports to the magistrate at each review.